Add A Touch of Gourmet to An Otherwise Easy Recipe. Your Guests Will Be So Impressed with The Delectable Truffle Tones in This Quail Egg Salad.

 - Place quail eggs into a medium saucepan.
 Add cold water and bring to boil on medium heat.
 Let it boil for a further 5 minutes.
 Remove the eggs from the saucepan, run under cold water, peel and cut in half.

-- Heat up a fry pan of 1 tbsp olive oil and 2 tbsp of truffle butter.
+- Heat up a large fry pan of 1 tbsp olive oil and 2 tbsp of truffle butter.
 When the butter starts to melt, add 1 cup of panko breadcrumbs and fry for about 4-5 minutes or until golden brown.
 Stir constantly as it can burn quickly.
 Set aside to cool.

 - Roughly chop the parsley to yield ¼ cup.

-- In a small bowl, add 2 tbsp olive oil, Dijon mustard and apple cider vinegar.
+- In a small mixing bowl, add 2 tbsp olive oil, Dijon mustard and apple cider vinegar.
 Mix until well combined.

 - On a flat serving platter, place the green beans.
 Pour half the dressing on top and season with salt and pepper.

 - Put the truffle butter breadcrumbs on top.